VLPLAY-Games/LufiraOS/documentation/08_filesystem.md

 ### Inode Operations

-Inode operations define how to perform operations on a filesystem object:

 | Operation | Description |
 |-----------|-------------|
 | `lookup` | Finds a file or directory by name within a directory. |